lianctrl/HandsOnSession_CMLS/README.md

 1. Play on a model 2D potential with 3 minima and a saddle point
 2. Play with an actual molecule: Alanine dipeptide
+3. Play with a simple 1D potential and a simple Markov State Model

 Thanks to Prof. B. Ensing and its group for which I was inspired using the Muller Brown potential to play around.
 Thanks to the PLUMED Consortium to which I taken part of the idea about the Alanine dipeptide exercise.